dhakal79/Portfolio-project-MS4/README.md

 # Water Channel Blog
 Welcome!
 [IHE Delft](http://un-ihe.org)
 ## Introduction
 The global water crisis is a major concern today and will become more severe in the coming years.
 The availability of freshwater becomes more challenging in the semi-arid regions.
 However, in other areas where freshwater is available(surface and groundwater),contamiantion and degradation of the water quality is a major issue risking the health of millions of people.
 As per the SDG 6, availability of fresh and safe water for all is a basic necessity for overall human development.
-Therefore, there is need of ideas and solutions that can help to provide the clean freeshwater to the entire population.
+Therefore, there is a need of ideas and solutions that can help to provide the clean freshwater to the entire population.

-The overall aim of this project is to develop open access water channel blog with an objective to share the ideas and solutions to address global water issues.
-All the water practictioner from all over the world (including professional, students) can be a member of the community in the blog.
+The overall aim of this project is to develop an open access water channel blog with an objective to share the ideas and solutions to address global water issues.
+All the water practitioner from all over the world (including professional, students) can be a member of the community in this blog.

 A live water channel blog can be found [here](https://waterchanel.herokuapp.com/).